How To Manage IBS in Children with Success

 The child is also happy because they are feeling more comfortable about the foods they can eat.

-I think also children get the hang of it really easy.
+I think also children get the hang of it really easily.
 More quickly than what adults do.
 And so they are able to navigate, and they know how much they can have.

 They know if they’re going to have an apple, how much they can have.
 Or if they’re going to have a peach, which is high in FODMAPs, they know “I can only have half a peach, and then I’m not going to have any symptoms.”